-Handling precautions: Lithium batteries may be reactive.
-Place each in a separate plastic bag or place non-conductive (electrical tape) over the battery terminals.
-Place tape around each button batter
+Handling precautions: Lithium batteries may be reactive or flammable, especially if cracked or swollen.
+To prevent short circuiting, place each battery in a separate plastic bag or put non-conductive (electrical tape) over the battery terminals.

-- Alkaline: Can be found in alarm clocks, calculators, flashlights, TV remote controls, remote control toys, radios.
+- Alkaline: Commonly found in alarm clocks, calculators, flashlights, TV remote controls, remote control toys, radios.

 OK to throw.
 Due to concerns about mercury, battery producers have voluntarily eliminated mercury from alkaline batteries since 1993.
-Alkaline batteries purchased before 1993 should be taken to your household hazardous waste facility.
+But alkaline batteries purchased before 1993 should be taken to your household hazardous waste facility.

 - Lead-acid batteries: Motor vehicle batteries contain about 18 pounds of lead and about one gallon of corrosive lead-contaminated sulfuric acid.
-Lead-acid batteries can also be found in boats, snowmobiles, golf carts, motorcycles, all-terrain vehicles, and wheelchairs.
+Lead-acid batteries are commonly found in boats, snowmobiles, golf carts, motorcycles, all-terrain vehicles, and wheelchairs.
 In Minnesota, it is against the law to throw these batteries in the trash.

-Handling tips: If you remove a battery, store it in a leak-proof container and keep it dry.
-Keep battery away from children and pets.
+Handling tips: If you remove a battery, store it in a leak-proof container and keep it dry and away from children and pets.

 - Hybrid and plug-in electric vehicle batteries: Most of today's electric vehicles use lithium-ion batteries.
 The vehicle, plug-in kit, and battery manufacturers are jointly responsible for managing end of life rechargeable batteries under Minn.
 Stat. §§ 115A.9157 and 325E.125.
 If you own an electric vehicle, ask your dealer or contact the manufacturer for recycling instructions.